 Staying active and getting outdoors is an essential part of the Cradle Mountain Film Festival experience.
-In 2019, we’ve expanded the opportunities to do this and intersperse some new ways to meet people, learn a new skill, and be physical in a beautiful environment.
+We’ve expanded the opportunities to do this and intersperse some new ways to meet people, learn a new skill, and be physical in a beautiful environment.

 Dove Lake Classic Trail Run - 14km

 Hosted by Endorfun, this super popular timed run is limited to 100 runners (and sold out in 2018).
 Start with an early morning shuttle from the Ranger’s Station to Dove Lake, then run a quick lap around the Lake and up the Cradle Valley Board Walk to finish at the Ranger Station.

 Foundations of Flight - AcroYoga.
 AcroYoga combines the connection and presence of Yoga with the balance and playfulness of acrobatics together with the therapeutics of Thai Massage.
 In this two hour workshop we will explore the foundations of this amazingly playful practice.
 Every step of the way will be explained so that you will confidently and safely learn how to base, fly, and spot.
 Come laugh, learn and play with Scott in the Foundations of Flight AcroYoga Workshop.